bbhupen/ride-request-api/README.md

 5. Access the application at [http://localhost:8000](http://localhost:8000)

+### Models

+#### User (from `django.contrib.auth.models`)

+- This model represents a user in the system and is provided by Django.
+- It is used as a foreign key in other models to establish relationships.
+- No additional fields are added to this model.

+#### Token (from `rest_framework.authtoken.models`)

+- This model is used for authentication token generation.
+- It is automatically created for each user when a new user is created using the `create_auth_token` signal.

+#### Request

+- This model represents a ride request made by a user.
+- Fields:
+  - `request_user_id`: Foreign key to the User model representing the user who made the request.
+  - `request_driver_id`: Identification for the driver assigned to the request
+  - `request_pickup_location`: The pickup location for the ride
+  - `request_drop_location`: The drop location for the ride
+  - `request_status`: The status of the ride request

+#### Driver

+- This model represents a driver in the system.
+- Fields:
+  - `user`: One-to-one relationship with the User model representing the driver's user account.
+  - `is_driver`: Boolean field indicating whether the user is a driver or not.
+  - `driver_vehicle`: The vehicle associated with the driver
+  - `driver_license_no`: The driver's license number
+  - `driver_current_location`: The current location of the driver
+  - `driver_is_driving`: Boolean field indicating whether the driver is currently driving or not.
+  - `driver_is_active`: Boolean field indicating whether the driver is active or not.

+#### Review

+- This model represents a review given by a user for a driver.
+- Fields:
+  - `review_driver_id`: Identification for the reviewed driver
+  - `review_user_id`: Identification for the user who gave the review
+  - `review_text`: The review text
+  - `review_stars`: The rating stars given for the review
+  - `review_ride_id`: Identification for the ride associated with the review

+### Signals

+- `create_auth_token`: This signal is triggered when a new user is created.
+- It creates an authentication token for the user using the Token model provided by the Django REST Framework.

 ## API Endpoints

 The following API endpoints are available for interacting with the application: